-YouQuest will be a recreation therapy-based wellness program where active people with Young Onset Dementia can find purpose and a rewarding quality of life after diagnosis.
+YouQuest is a wellness community for active people with U65 dementia to find purpose and a rewarding quality of life after diagnosis.

-YouQuest will be the neighbourhood destination empowering families living with Young Onset Dementia to have a good day, every day.
+YouQuest will be the neighbourhood social and recreation destination empowering families living with U65 dementia to have a good day, every day.

 WHAT WE ARE BUILDING

-YouQuest will pre-screen for 10 participants in late 2017; the 2018 pilot will operate 3 full days/week as the first step in improving quality of life for families living with YOD.
+YouQuest will pre-screen for 10 participants in late 2017; the 2018 pilot will operate 3 full days/week as the first step in improving quality of life for families living with U65 dementia.

 2019 will see expansion to 5 days/week for up to 20 participants per location, replicable to other community sites to meet demand.